Jannos-443/PRTG-WinEvent/README.md

    | Security Context | Use Windows credentials of parent device |
    | Scanning Interval | 15 minutes |

+If you got "The RPC server is unavailable" error, try to enable the Windows Firewall Rule "Remote Event Log Management (RPC)"

 ## Default global excludes

    | Exclude | Reason |